julioalex-rezende/ccf-app-samples/FSI_DEMO.md

 ## CCF Network Attributes

-- Nodes [TEE > secure - multi-nodes >  highly-available and performant]
+- Nodes [Run on TEE > secure] -[multi-nodes >  highly-available and performant]
-- Constitution
+- Constitution [How the network will be governed]
-- Members
+- Members [Who will run and govern the network (Proposal Submitting - Proposal voting) like(Banks) ]
-- Users
+- Users [Actual users of the network (Bank Customers) ]
-- Proposals [Used for deploying any change to the netwrok (application upgrades - new members and users) ]
+- Proposals [Used for deploying any change to the network (application upgrade - new members and users)]
 - Ledger [All changes to the Key-Value Store are encrypted and recorded by each node of the network to disk to a decentralised auditable ledger.]
-- Application
+- Application (The business application)

 ## Applications

-multiparty systems
+Multiparty systems
 Applications can be written in [TypeScript - JavaScript - C++ - More upcoming]

 ## Samples